TaitoUnited/react-native-template/docs/EAS.md

 **Important**

 EAS CLI doesn't fetch the devices from the Apple Developer portal.
 EAS maintains its own list on the servers.
 Therefore we **do not recommand** handling devices directly in the Apple portal but instead always use `eas device:create` and resign your latest build to include the new devices in the provisioning profile (see above).

+## Handle the app's metadata

+### iOS

+EAS uses the `store.config.json` file to generate the app's metadata.
+You can find the documentation here: https://docs.expo.dev/eas/metadata/schema/

+The main categories to update are:

+- `info`: general information about the app that will be displayed in the App Store (name, description, keywords, etc.)
+- `categories`: the categories of the app
+- `review`: the information that is needed for the review process (demo credentials, notes, etc.)

+**Note:** You still need to add the screenshots manually in the App Store Connect.

+Once you have updated the metadata, you can run `eas metadata:push` to send it to the app stores.
+You can check the status of the metadata in the **Metadata** tab in EAS dashboard.

+### Android

+Currently, EAS Metadata is not supported for Android.
+We need need to manually update the metadata in the Google Play Console.

+## Submitting the app to the app stores

+### iOS

+Once you have updated the metadata and the app is ready to be submitted, you can run `eas submit --platform ios` to submit the app to the App Store.
+You can check the status of the submission in the **Submissions** tab in EAS dashboard.

+### Android

+Once you have updated the metadata and the app is ready to be submitted, you can run `eas submit --platform android` to submit the app to the Google Play Store.
+You can check the status of the submission in the **Submissions** tab in EAS dashboard.

 ## FAQ